Banner Alt Text

 Getting Around Oslo

-Oslo has a wonderful public transportation system that includes underground trains, trams and buses.
+Oslo has a wonderful public transportation system that includes underground trains, surface trams and buses.
 The city is divided into zones, meaning you’ll pay more or less depending on where you’re going.
 The easiest way to buy tickets is on the Ruter app.

 I recommend using public transportation for most of your needs, including to and from the airport.
 However, you can also use Uber and Bolt to get around.
 And of course, walking is a great way to get to many areas!